 From Vietnam to Guatemala, we’re providing immediate relief through redirecting supplies and equipment to support health workers who are on the frontline.

-In places like Nicaragua and Colombia, we are utilising technology to safely deliver consultations like speech therapy and psychosocial counseling to our patients.
+In places like Nicaragua and Colombia, we are utilising technology to safely deliver consultations like speech therapy and psychosocial counselling to our patients.

 “I’ve been impressed by our countries’ unselfishness in responding to a difficult situation amid significant uncertainty,” said Stuart Myers, Operation Smile Senior Vice President of Programmes.
 “The easy move – the safe move – would have been to stand back and see how things played out.
 They didn’t do that.
 They willingly gave what they had available to help others in need.”